Theoretical Studies of alpha Clustering in Nuclei and Beyond

 In summary, the $\alpha$-clustering is shown, in First-Principles no-core shell model calculations, to emerge, without assuming it {\it a priori}, as an effect of nuclear forces.
 This calculation, performed by the Monte Carlo Shell Model, reproduces various observed quantities.
 The $\alpha$-clustering is shown to appear even in the well-bound ground state of $^{12}$C, as a non-negligible component.
 Although, it is not a major component, this mixture lowers the energy of the ground state.
 In contrast to this, the $\alpha$-clustering is virtually solo mechanism for the formation of the $^8$Be ground state.
 The $\alpha$-clustering remains the dominant mechanism for the Hoyle state, where about 2/3 probability of the wave function, with proper superposition of basis vectors, is composed of $\alpha$-like clustering.
 There are nuclear-matter components also in the Hoyle state, and it is of interest that the cluster and matter components are mixed repulsively, partly due to the orthogonality to the fully correlated ground state.
 This is another very interesting point, partly because the ground-state wave function is believed to be almost converged.

-The cluster state is deformed, by definition; the density profile is not spherical in its intrinsic structure.
-As the deformed shape is connected to the rotational excitation, the cluster states are a very good testing ground of the theory of rotational excitations.
+The clustering state is deformed, by definition; the density profile is not spherical in its intrinsic structure.
+As the deformed shape is connected to the rotational excitation, the clustering states are a very good testing ground of the theory of rotational excitations.
 The recently presented formulation comprising (i) fully quantum-mechanical derivation of ``rotational'' excitation energies, (ii) full inclusion of triaxiality as consequences of rotational symmetry and nuclear forces, (iii) practical conservation of $K$ quantum number in contrast to traditional belief, can be applied to clustering states.
 The same fundamental equation (eq.~(\ref{eq:E})) is used for the same picture that the intrinsic state pointing to all orientations are superposed properly according to the angular momentum of the state.
 The difference from the rotational excitation of ellipsoidal matter lies in the relevant parts of the Hamiltonian.